BoomaNation/Booma.Library/README.md

 It relies on [TypeSafe.Http.Net](https://github.com/HelloKitty/TypeSafe.Http.Net), a fantastic library I wrote, for the HTTP networking required for querying the GaiaOnline API.
 This is done in such a way that does not differ from browsers nor other addons like BetterGaia.
 No reverse engineering etc. was required in any form to do this.

+## Information

+[GameServer List Sevice](https://github.com/GaiaOnlineCommunity/GaiaOnline.Unity.Library/tree/master/src/GaiaOnline.GameServerList.Service): is an ASP Core application that services a list of gameservers.

+[Authentication Service](https://github.com/GaiaOnlineCommunity/GaiaOnline.Unity.Library/tree/master/src/GaiaOnline.Authentication.Service): is an ASP Core service that mocks an OAuth accesstoken/passwordgrant auth service.
+Can be replaced with a real OAuth service in the future.

 ## Setup

 You will need: